-Discover opposite energies to the Inner Patriarch, including the Positive Inner Masculine that feels entitled in the world, and the Positive Patriarch that reveres women and all that they do.
+Discover opposite energies to the Inner Patriarch that exist within you, including the Positive Inner Masculine that feels entitlement in the world, and the Positive Patriarch that actually reveres women.

 Judith Hendin has a deep understanding of the Inner Patriarch!
 I enthusiastically

 recommend her work with this extremely important subject that affects women all over the world.

 Her intense interest in this 'Shadow King' began well over 25 years ago, and in the decades since then, she has steadily added to her knowledge and expertise in this field.